macewanCMPT395/mattsteve/readme.md

 -----------------------------------------------------------------------------------------------------------------------------
 Introduction
 -----------------------------------------------------------------------------------------------------------------------------
 This is the source code for our web application "Introduction To Software Engineering Facebook".
-Users can create accounts on the application and as well as view the information of other users on the app.
+Users can create accounts on the application as well as view the information of other users on the app.

 Installing
 -----------------------------------------------------------------------------------------------------------------------------
 To begin, first download [Composer][1] globally.
 This is the dependency manager for php.
 If using a Unix machine, this can be done by running 'curl -sS https://getcomposer.org/installer | php'  in the terminal.
-Once it is installed, move it into your bin by running "mv composer.phar /usr/local/bin/composer" in the terminal.
+Once it is installed, move it into your bin directory by running "mv composer.phar /usr/local/bin/composer" in the terminal.

-The next step is to get laravel installed.
-This can be done by running "composer create-project laravel/laravel learning".
-The program will then begin to compile all of the dependancies that laravel requires, and download them onto ur machine, and place them in a directory called "learning".
+The next step is to clone or fork this repository to your local machine.
+All components of laravel are included within this repository along with the files necessary to run the "Introduction To Software Engineering Facebook" app.
+There are many github tutorials that will show you how to clone or fork a repository.
+Please consult one if you require more information.
+Among the files in this repository is an editable sqlite database.

-Lastly to begin using the app, go into the learning directory by running in the command "cd learning", then run the command "php artisan serve".
+Lastly to begin using the app, go into the cloned directory of this repository on your local machine by running the command "cd mattsteve/", then run the command "php artisan serve".
 This will boot up a server that can be accessed at http://localhost:8000.
-Enter that url into the browser and you will be brought to the Introduction to software engineering facebook home page.
+Enter that url into the browser and you will be brought to the Introduction To Software Engineering Facebook home page.